 Have a clear agenda so everyone knows what to expect and what to prepare.
 We suggest the following points to discuss:

 - Highlights.
 Discuss accomplishments from the past week and any other relevant wins.
 Take this opportunity to recognize a job well done.

 - Blockers.
 It's important to identify any risks that are slowing down your progress and most importantly, what you're planning to do to solve them.

 - Next steps.
 Create commitment by identifying the following action items required to move forward.
 It's extremely important to assign an owner to promote accountability.

 Have everything updated in Perdoo before the meeting.
+You can batch update everything you're responsible for using the check-in feature.
 There's two aspects that need to be updated before a check-in session, the value and status for both Key Results and Initiatives.

 Value represents how much you've progressed towards your target when talking about Key Results, or how much progress you've made on a specific project or deliverable when referring to Initiatives (0-100%).

 Status is a traffic light indicator that represents how confident you are that you'll achieve a Key Result or complete an Initiative.